SOLAS-TTRPG/SOLAS/README.md

 - Focus

 ## Resistance
 How much of a hit you can take before it harms you.
 These points are used up when you get damaged by something, and some are given back at the start of each turn.
-The upper limit is your **Constitution** score plus any armor you are wearing, and the regeneration is equal to your character's level.
+The upper limit is your **Strength** score plus any armor you are wearing, and the regeneration is equal to your **Constitution**.
+Your resistance is brought back up to full after combat ends.

+## Speed
+How fast your character is able to move during a turn.
+This is a number of tiles equal to 3 plus your **Dexterity** score.

+## Health
+How much of a beating your character can take before falling.
+This number is equal to your **Constitution** plus your character's level, and is brought back up to full after resting.

 ## Stamina
 This is your physical ablness at any given moment.
 These points are used up when you move or attack, and some are given back at the start of each turn.
-The upper limit of this is your **Constitution** score, and the regeneration is equal to your character's level.
+The upper limit of this is your **Constitution** score, and the regeneration is equal to your **Constitution**.
+Your resistance is brought back up to full after combat ends

 ## Focus
 Is your mental concentration at any given moment.
 These points are used up when you use tricks, and some are given back at the start of each turn.
-The upper limit of this is your **Mind** score, and the regeneration is equal to your character's level.
+The upper limit of this is your **Mind** score, and the regeneration is equal to your **Constitution**.

-## Speed
-How fast your character is able to move during a turn.
-This is a number of tiles equal to 3 plus your **Dexterity** score.

 # Mechanics
 SOLAS is inspired by old TTRPG systems like Dungeons and Dragons and FATE, as well as some more obscure tabletop games like T.I.M.E. stories and the fan-made Hollow Knight RPG.
 As such, some mechanics will be familiar to veterens of tabletop games.
 Previous experience is not required, and SOLAS is designed to be as understandable for new players as possible.